Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Experiments

 \textbf{Robustness to measurement noise:} {\name} is designed to be implicitly robust to location measurement noise as well.
 We inject zero-mean i.i.d.
 Gaussian noise into the input location streams and compute the estimation errors, while maintaining the \textit{default} body shape and the rotation measurements.
 This is an important test for practical applications since real-world wearable sensors---like watches and phones---have difficulty with measurement errors.
 Fig. \ref{fig:generalizeAndNoise}c shows the location error under increasing Gaussian noise variance (the rotation error is reported in the Appendix).
 Evidently, {\name} stays flat while other baselines degrade with noise.
 This is expected because while BoDiffusion's model is sensitive to location noise, {\name} uses the location only for inverse guidance, allowing the prior to play an important role in the final pose estimates.
-In our experiments, we also found that the velocity error in noisy conditions is lower in the case of \name compared to BoDiffusion.
+In our experiments, we also found that the velocity error in noisy conditions is lower in the case of \name than with BoDiffusion.
 The output pose sequences from the baselines have high jitter, indicating the estimated poses are out of distribution.

-\textbf{Qualitative results with scaling:} Fig.\ref{fig:scale_qual} presents qualitative comparisons between {\name} and BoDiffusion(Global), for the default body size and two scaling factors of $0.6$ and $1.4$.
+\textbf{Qualitative results with scaling:} Fig.\ref{fig:scale_qual} presents qualitative comparisons between {\name} and BoDiffusion(Global), for the default body shape and two scaling factors of $0.6$ and $1.4$.
 BoDiffusion performs better for the default size, especially in the lower body, but degrades at the task of generalization.
 The errors are especially prominent in the \(0.6\) case, where BoDiffusion predicts the lower body to be in a squatted pose because the measurements are generated by a user of short stature.
-Since the priors were learnt by BoDiffusion on data generated by a user of the default body shape, there is no way of informing the model of this difference.
+Since the priors were learned by BoDiffusion from data generated by a user with the default body shape, there is no way to inform the model of this difference.
 For the $1.4$ case too, BoDiffusion incurs higher torso error.